Whatihua: Courtship of Rua-pū-tahanga

 A diagram of a Māori wharenui ('meeting house').
 The tāhuhu is the main beam which forms the ridge of the roof.
 In traditional Māori architecture, it symbolises the backbone.

-When the two brothers reached adulthood, Tūrongo travelled south to Patea and got engaged to Rua-pū-tahanga, of Ngāti Ruanui.
+When the two brothers reached adulthood, Tūrongo travelled south to Pātea and got engaged to Rua-pū-tahanga, of Ngāti Ruanui.
 He then returned to Kāwhia and began to build a house at Te Whare-o-Ngarue in Kāwhia in preparation for her arrival.
 As he was working on the house, Whatihua came and advised him that the planned house was too big, convincing him to shorten the tāhuhu (ridge beam) in order to complete the task on time.
 He also convinced him to plant huge gardens, using up all of his kumara, so that he had none remaining in his storerooms.
 Meanwhile, Whatihua at Te Wharenui ('The Big House') on the Aotea Harbour, where it is said that the outline of the house is still visible in the grass in the summer.
-While Tūrongo was waiting to harvest his kumara, Whatihua summoned Rua-pū-tahanga from Patea.
+While Tūrongo was waiting to harvest his kumara, Whatihua summoned Rua-pū-tahanga from Pātea.

 Rua-pū-tahanga made the journey up the Whanganui River, through Tāngarākau, and Ōhura, into the Mokau Valley.
 The places Te Umu-Kaimata, Taorua, and Te Puna-a-Rua-pū-tahanga are named after events that took place on her journey.
 When she arrived at Kāwhia, Tūrongo had no food for her and his house was too small to fit all the people whom she had brought along with her, while Whatihua had plenty of food and space, so she married him instead.
 Beaten, Tūrongo left Kāwhia.